Babloo7036/CreditCard_recommendation/README.md

 ## 10. Conclusion

-The Credit Card Recommendation System meets all project requirements, delivering a functional, user-friendly, and deployable solution within the 3-day timeline.
+The Credit Card Recommendation System meets all project requirements, delivering a functional, user-friendly, and deployable.
 The integration of Groq’s conversational agent, a robust recommendation engine, and a visually appealing Streamlit UI with card images provides a seamless experience for users seeking Indian credit cards.
 Despite challenges like SQLite path issues and validation bugs, all were resolved efficiently, ensuring a polished product.
 The system is live on Render, ready for demonstration, and extensible for future enhancements.

 ## 11. Appendices